Harriet Martineau: Abolitionist

-In 1834, after completing the economic series, Harriet Martineau paid a long visit to the United States during which she visited a great many people, some little known, others as famous as James Madison, the former US president, at his home at Montpelier.
+In 1834–36, after completing the economic series, Martineau paid a long visit to the United States; she and her travelling companions spanning the nation from New York to Boston, and from Chicago through to Atlanta and elsewhere in Georgia.
+During this time, she visited a great many people, some little known, others as famous as James Madison, the former US president, at his home at Montpelier.
 She also met numerous abolitionists in Boston and studied the emerging schools for the education of girls.
-Her support of abolitionism, then widely unpopular across the U.S., caused controversy, which her publication, soon after her return, of Society in America (1837) and How to Observe Morals and Manners (1838), only fueled.
-The two books are considered significant contributions to the then-emerging field of sociology.
+Her support of abolitionism, then widely unpopular across the U.S., caused controversy, which her publication, soon after her return, of Society in America (1837) and How to Observe Morals and Manners (1838), only fuelled.